 Eva received her undergraduate degree from Baylor University, and received a master's in teaching with an emphasis on reading education from Texas Woman's University.
-Eva also earned her law degree from Texas A&M School of Law in Fort Worth.
-She is currently finishing her doctorate in curriculum and instruction from Southern Methodist University.
+Eva also earned her law degree from Texas A&M School of Law in Fort Worth and her doctorate from Southern Methodist University.

 The Overlooked Role of the School Principal